Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Additional Experiments on Role of Symbols

 A simple ablation experiment reinforces this: We take a set of 25 randomly sampled questions on which \cotp achieves perfect (100\%) accuracy using a \medpalm.
 Then, we change each question to increase the magnitude of numbers in the question to large numbers like those in hundreds.
 All the other factors, like text in the question, order of prompt, and the model are kept intact.
 For example, a question \textit{Janet’s ducks lay 16 eggs per day.
 She eats three for breakfast every morning and bakes muffins for her friends every day with four.
 She sells the remainder at the farmers' market daily for \$2 per fresh duck egg.
 How much in dollars does she make every day at the farmers' market?} is replaced with \textit{Janet’s ducks lay 863 eggs per day.
 She eats 97 for breakfast every morning and bakes muffins for her friends every day with four seventy three.
 She sells the remainder at the farmers' market daily for \$611 per fresh duck egg.
 How much in dollars does she make every day at the farmers' market?}

-We find that this as magnitude is increased, the accuracy drops from 100\% to ~12\%, a 10x loss in accuracy.
+We find that as magnitude increases, the accuracy drops from 100\% to ~12\%, a 10x loss in accuracy.
 Even with \largepalm, the largest available language model, the accuracy went down to ~16\%, showing that scale is not particularly helpful.
 We then use a calculator to evaluate the final outputs, and find that the accuracy still dwindles at ~30\%, a 3x reduction in performance.
-What then explains the success of models like \palm on solving math word problems?
-We find that part of the answer lies in the values of digits that are commonly found in these datasets, as shown in \Cref{fig:freq_digits}.
+What then explains the success of models like \palm in solving math word problems?
+We find that part of the answer lies in the values of digits that are commonly found in these datasets, as shown in Figure~\ref{fig:freq_digits}.

 Since language models are not really doing math, do the numbers in the prompt even matter?
-As results in \Cref{sec:symbols} show: the answer is no. Changing the distribution of numbers completely has no bearing.
+As results in Section~\ref{sec:symbols} show: the answer is no. Changing the distribution of numbers completely has no bearing.